Security Architecture

 Identity and access management (IAM) architecture

-Designing IAM systems that enforce least-privilege access across users, service accounts, and applications.
-This includes federation and single sign-on design, multi-factor authentication implementation, privileged access management (PAM) for administrative accounts, and directory architecture.
-In cloud environments, it extends to IAM policy design for AWS, Azure Entra ID, and GCP.
+Designing IAM that enforces least-privilege across users, service accounts, and applications.
+Federation, SSO, MFA, privileged access management, and cloud IAM policy design for AWS, Azure Entra ID, and GCP.

 Cloud security architecture

-Security architecture specific to cloud-native and hybrid environments: landing zone design, account/subscription structure, network topology (hub-and-spoke vs. flat), security service integration (SIEM, CSPM, WAF), and data protection architecture.
-Grounded in the AWS, Azure, and GCP Well-Architected Framework security pillars.
+Security architecture for cloud-native and hybrid environments: landing zone design, account structure, network topology, security service integration (SIEM, CSPM, WAF), and data protection.
+Grounded in Well-Architected Framework security pillars.

 Data security architecture

-Designing how data is classified, protected at rest and in transit, access-controlled, and monitored.
-Data flows mapping, encryption architecture (key management, certificate lifecycle), data loss prevention design, and backup architecture.
-Particularly important for organizations handling guest PII, payment card data, or regulated information.
+How data is classified, protected at rest and in transit, access-controlled, and monitored.
+Data flow mapping, encryption architecture, key management, DLP design, and backup architecture for organizations handling PII, payment data, or regulated information.

 Detection and monitoring architecture

-Designing the visibility layer: what logs to collect, where to send them, how to correlate them, and what to alert on.
-SIEM architecture, log source inventory, detection use case design, and SOC process integration.
-Monitoring that covers perimeter intrusion is table stakes — the harder problem is detecting lateral movement and data exfiltration after a perimeter breach.
+The visibility layer: what logs to collect, where to send them, how to correlate, and what to alert on.
+SIEM architecture, detection use cases, and SOC integration.
+The hard problem is detecting lateral movement after a perimeter breach.

 How an engagement works